nav-r-c/AcreGroupNFC/README.md

 # Acre Group NFC Web App

-A single-page web-app powered by Nuxt 3 and Firebase Firestore
+A single-page web-app for premium user profile verification and viewing powered by Nuxt 3 and Firebase Firestore